Refinancing Your Mortgage vs. Selling Your Home in 2025

 How to examine current rates and compare loans

 If you’re considering refinancing or selling due to financial need, the place to start is by comparing your existing mortgage rate with current ones.
 This will require some homework to understand the impact a different interest rate or new loan type will have on your finances over time.
-Here’s a helpful resource for understanding and comparing loan types.
+Check out this Mortgages 101 Guide to understand loan types better.

-Every mortgage lender determines their own rates, which is why experts recommend that you get quotes from multiple lenders and brokers.
-Not only that, but those rates vary within each institution depending on the loan type.
+Every mortgage lender determines its own rates, which is why experts recommend that you get quotes from multiple lenders and brokers.
+Moreover, those rates vary within each institution depending on the loan type.

 With dozens of loan types and mortgage lenders to choose from, you have plenty of opportunities to find the one that best helps you financially.
 However, keep in mind that you may no longer qualify for the loan type you currently have.